Paulius0112/aws-solution-architect-associate/compute.md

 - It is a **region-specific** service
 - No cost for auto scaling, only for resources
 - **Launch configuration** is the template used to create new EC2 instances and include parameters such as instance family, type, AMI, key pair and security groups
+    - You can't edit launch configuration, you need to create new one
 - **Types**
 | Scaling        | Description                                                      | When to use                                                               |
 |----------------|------------------------------------------------------------------|---------------------------------------------------------------------------|